Halloween’s scariest wildlife are, indeed, creepy. But prepare to be surprised by what you learn about them (in a good way!)

-|TARANTULAS are not only scary-looking, but sometimes scary big!
+Tarantulas are scary-looking and sometimes scary big—up to 12 inches (30 cm) across!
 Would you want to meet one on a dark and stormy night?
 Or even a bright, sunny day?
-Probably not, but their bad reputation is undeserved.
-Tarantulas are reluctant to bite, and will retreat if possible (so just let them move away).
-If forced to bite in self-defense, it’s usually no worse than a bee’s sting.
+You may not want to hold one, but their bad reputation is undeserved.
+That’s because tarantulas don’t bite unless they have to and will retreat, if possible.
+If forced to defend themselves, the bite is usually no worse than a bee’s sting.
 There’s no record of a human ever dying from a tarantula bite.
-They’re beneficial backyard wildlife that include sowbugs, pillbugs and other garden pests in their diet.
-They’re also a popular pet, but make plans for them in your Will—females can live 40 years!
-In the U.S., they’re backyard wildlife in the South and West. (photo of Rose hair Tarantula, Grammostola rosea: Smithsonian / Mehgan Murphy – cc by-nc-nd 2.0) Learn more about spiders|
+They’re beneficial wildlife because they feed on sowbugs, pillbugs, and other garden pests.
+They’re also a popular pet, but make plans for them in your Will—females can live forty years!
+In the United States, they’re found in the South and West.
+Learn all about spiders

-|SNAKES are slithery, alien-looking, always startling and the bigger they are, the scarier they are.
-But, did you know that almost all snakes in the U.S. are harmless to humans?
-Only three kinds are venomous and even those aren’t typically aggressive.
-In fact, all snakes are afraid of humans and just want to keep away from us.
-Of course, we don’t want venomous ones living too close to our houses, but snakes are beneficial in a backyard wildlife habitat, by helping to keep rodent populations under control.
-As for their constantly flicking tongue — snakes use their tongue to taste their environment.
-The scary-looking snake shown here is a harmless Queen Snake, Regina septemvittata, tasting whatever chemical molecules are in the air, including those of the human holding the camera. (photo: Patrick Coin / Wiki – cc by-sa 2.5) Learn more about snakes
+Snakes are slithery, alien-looking, always startling, and the bigger, the scarier.
+But did you know that almost all snakes in the United States are harmless to humans?
+Yes, they’ll bite, but only when they’re startled or in self-defense.
+In the U.S., just three kinds are venomous, and even those aren’t typically aggressive.
+In fact, all snakes are afraid of humans and want to keep away.
+Of course, we don’t want venomous ones living too close to our houses, but snakes are beneficial because they help control rodents and other pest populations.
+As for their continually flicking tongue, they’re using it to “taste” their environment through chemical receptors located there.
+The scary-looking garter snake shown above is harmless and just tasting whatever molecules are in the air, including those of the human holding the camera.
+Learn more about snakes

-Have you ever seen VULTURES slowly circling a yard, even in the city?
-It can happen if they detect something interesting there.
-For a vulture, “interesting,” of course, usually means something dead or dying.
-They’re harmless to humans, but people fear them because they’re large predatory birds, they go about in large flocks, and they’re considered disgusting because they eat dead things, including roadkill.
-They’re also thought to spread diseases when, in truth, they help prevent them.
-If every wild animal that dies was left rotting on the ground, all the viruses, bacteria and other pathogens contained in them would be dispersed into the environment.
-Vultures eat all that and it’s gone for good.
-The U.S. has three: Black Vulture, Coragyps atratus; Turkey Vulture, Cathartes aura; California Condor, Gymnogyps californianus. (photo of Black Vulture: Gregory Moine / Flickr – cc by 2.0) Learn more about birds
+Have you ever seen huge birds slowly circling in the sky?
+They’re searching for dead or dying animals.
+Although harmless to humans, people still fear them because they’re large and predatory, go about in flocks, and are considered disgusting because of what they eat, including roadkill.
+They’re also thought to spread diseases when, in truth, they help prevent them: imagine if all dead animals were left rotting on the ground, and all the viruses, bacteria, and other pathogens contained in them were dispersed into the environment.
+Well, vultures eat all that, and it’s gone for good.
+The U.S. has three species: Black Vulture, Coragyps atratus; Turkey Vulture, Cathartes aura; and the California Condor, Gymnogyps californianus.
+Learn more about birds